EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

 $ createdb btest2 --template=btest1
 ```

-To prevent the phone number from being revealed to anyone querying btest2, a trigger and supporting function is used to change the phone number to always display the word 'private'.
+To prevent the phone number from being revealed to anyone querying btest2, a trigger and supporting function is used to change the phone number to always display the word ‘private’.
 Here is what they look like.

 ```
 btest2=# CREATE OR REPLACE FUNCTION elide_phone()